sg-crest A Singapore Government Agency Website

 5. Be mindful of the physical demands of fasting

-Your Muslim employees will likely not request for their workload to be reduced or ask for special concessions about their work responsibilities.
+Your Muslim employees will likely not request a reduction in their workload or ask for special concessions about their work responsibilities.
 However, as an employer, it is important to understand that fasting can be physically and mentally challenging, especially for those who must perform physically demanding jobs.

 Employees who are fasting may choose to use their lunch break to take a nap.

-It is essential to be mindful of the physical demands of fasting and where possible, provide your employees who are fasting with the support they need such as more frequent short breaks or getting them additional help for laborious tasks.
+It is essential to be mindful of the physical demands of fasting and, where possible, provide your employees who are fasting with the support they need, such as more frequent short breaks or additional help for laborious tasks.

 6. Educate your non-Muslim employees about Ramadan